Soft and moist Homemade Carrot Cake Cupcakes are made completely from scratch with grated carrots and the best sweet cream cheese frosting.

 Carrot Cake Cupcakes Recipe

 There is something about Spring that really gets me in the mood for Carrot Cake.
 It is one of my favorite springtime recipes.
 Today, I am bringing you these seriously delectable Carrot Cake Cupcakes.
 They are so light and soft, plus they are jam packed with carrots, so that makes them healthy right?!
-All kidding aside, these Carrot Cake Cupcakes are easy to make.
+All kidding aside, these cupcakes are easy to make.
 The hardest part is waiting for them to cool off so you can add the delicious sweet cream cheese frosting!
 Once you try these, I know that you will be adding these to your regular rotation!

 I developed this recipe based off one of my favorite cake recipes.
 You’ll need the following ingredients: